Trace proximity events

 • Defining the entities of interest requires entity ID values from the input DataFrame and optionally a start time value from which tracing will begin.

-• By default, entity tracks are created using a geodesic method for distance calculation.
+• By default, entity tracks are created using the planar distance method when the input DataFrame is in a projected coordinate system and the geodesic distance method when the input DataFrame is in a geographic coordinate system.
+To override this default behavior, use setDistanceMethod().
 It is recommended that you use geodesic distance in the following circumstances:

 • Tracks cross the international date line—When using the geodesic method, input DataFrames that cross the international date line will have tracks that correctly cross the international date line.
 Your input DataFrame or processing spatial reference must be set to a spatial reference that supports wrapping around the international date line, for example, a global projection such as World Cylindrical Equal Area.